Gabriel2409/obsidian_notes/CDN.md

 The site DNS resolution will tell clients which CDN to contact

 - CDN can increase [[Reliability]] and availability: if a server is down, client can ask another server in the CDN network.
-- CDN can decrease latency because static content is server from closer locations
+- CDN can decrease latency because static content is served from closer locations

 ## Push CDNs